City College of New York (CUNY) M.F.A in Creative Writing (Expected December 2021)

 University of Illinois at Urbana-Champaign B.A. in English (Received May 2009)

 “Fierce and Fearless: Dress and Identity in Rigoberto Gonzalez’s The Mariposa Club.” meXicana Fashions: Self-Adornment, Identity Constructions, and Political Self-Presentations, ed.
 Norma Cantu & Aida Hurtado.
-Forthcoming.
+University of Texas Press, January 2020.

 “Encarnacion: Illness and Body Politic in Chicana Feminist Literature by Suzanne Bost.”
 Book Review.
 Aztlán: A Journal of Chicano Studies, volume 39, number 2 (Fall 2014).